sinclairzx81/signature/readme.md

 In addition, authoring overloaded type signatures in either typescript or javascript can be error prone, again forcing the developer to validate the types given on a javascript arguments array.

-signature-ts aims to simplify runtime type validation of function arguments and provide a scheme for overloading functions that doesn't feel too out of place in the typescript language.
+signature-js aims to simplify runtime type validation of function arguments and provide a scheme for overloading functions that doesn't feel too out of place in the typescript language.

 ## usage

-signature-ts works by wrapping a javascript function in a closure which contains type mappings for arguments that function can accept. signature-ts madates that the signature specify the expected types the signature should expect, and a function body.
+signature-js works by wrapping a javascript function in a closure which contains type mappings for arguments that function can accept. signature-js madates that the signature specify the expected types the signature should expect, and a function body.